ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-bfi-membership-and-player-nme-exclusive.markdown

   \ demand.</p>\r\n<p>Rent the latest releases, subscribe to classics and explore\
   \ the best from the BFI, national and regional archives.</p>\r\n<p>Pictured: The\
   \ Housemaid</p>"
-entry-title: "Win a BFI Champion and Player membership for 1 year worth £300"
+entry-title: "Win a BFI Champion membership and Player subscription for 1 year worth\
+  \ £300"
 entry-content: "Complete the form below to win a year of BFI Champion membership and\
   \ Player subscription for 1 year worth £300.
 Valid entries have to be submitted\
   \ by 23:59 on May 31st."